Central Lombok Regency: Administrative boundaries

-Administrative Districts
+Administrative districts

-Central Lombok Regency consists of twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Central Lombok Regency consists of twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 127 rural desa and 12 urban kelurahan), and its postal codes.

-Notes: (a) includes 6 small islands off the south coast of Lombok Island. (b) includes 13 small islands off the south coast of Lombok Island. (c) Praya Tengah District is situated to the southeast of Praya town, between that town and Praya Timur District. (d) except the villages of Jontlak (postcode 83513) and Gerantung (postcode 83523).
+Notes: (a) includes 6 small islands off the south coast of Lombok Island. (b) includes 13 small islands off the south coast of Lombok Island. (c) a town district, comprising 9 kelurahan (Gerunung, Gonjak, Leneng, Panji Sari, Perapen, Praya, Renteng, Semayan and Tiwugalih) and 6 desa. (d) Praya Tengah District is situated to the southeast of Praya town, between that town and Praya Timur District. (e) including 3 kelurahan (Gerantung, Jontlak and Sasake). (f) except the villages of Jontlak (postcode 83513) and Gerantung (postcode 83523).

-The districts are subdivided into 127 Desa and 12 Kelurahan.

 Climate and topography

 Central Lombok has a tropical climate with long dry seasons.
 The rain season normally commences in October and continues until April with an average rainfall of above 100mm during these months.
 In December falls have reached 382 mm.
 From May until September average rainfall is below 100 mm with the lowest rainfall normally occurring in May.

 December normally has the highest frequency of rain days and the lowest occur in May.

 Topography of Central Lombok is mountainous in the north, including Mount Rinjani area with an altitude of about 1000 meters above sea level, suitable for plantation such as coffee, timber and other crops.
 The centre of the region is a low-lying and utilised for rice paddies and tobacco.
 The southern areas are dry and denuded with some undulating hilly areas of between 100 and 355 meters above sea level.

 The dominant soil types in Central Lombok Regency are 41,635 ha complex of Mediterranean Chocolate (34%), Grey Gromusol 34,306 (28%) and Grey regosol 20,387 (17%).